 There’s no doubt that Windows 10 will get faster once developers learn how to exploit its new features and optimise their software, too.
 Windows 7 won’t get this sort of attention for much longer of course.
 Not least since developers have already wrung out every drop of performance from this six-year old operating system.

-Finally, Microsoft’s support for Window 7 will officially end on January 14, 2020.
-This means that in less than 18 months from now, Windows 7 will increasingly become a huge security risk.
+Finally, Microsoft’s support for Window 7 officially ended on January 14, 2020.
+This means that over time Windows 7 will increasingly become a huge security risk.